stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

   2. Go to the Systems Manager Automation document we just created in the previous step, `Playbook-Investigate-Application-From-Alarm`.

   3. And then execute the playbook passing the ARN as the **AlarmARN** input value, along with the **SNSTopicArn**.

+     * You can get the **AlarmARN** from the email that you received from CloudWatch Alarm as described in step **3.1 Building the "Gather-Resources" Playbook.** in this lab.
+     * To get the value for **SNSTopicArn**, go to the CloudFormation console output of `walab-ops-sample-application` stack, and copy, paste the value of **OutputSystemEventTopicArn**

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation-playbook-test-execute-playbook.png)